sagiegurari/cargo-make/README.md

 cargo make --no-workspace workspace-coverage
 ````

-If you are using **kcov**, you may declare the following environment variables in your Makefile.toml to customize the coverate task:
+If you are using **kcov**, you may declare the following environment variables in your Makefile.toml to customize the coverage task:

 Specify lines or regions of code to ignore: